-As Florida enters its first phase of re-opening as Safer at Home orders lift, families are beginning to venture outside of their homes…with a bit more caution, of course.
-While you’ll want to maintain a safe distance from others to be safe and bring the hand sanitizer and cloth masks with you…there are some really great places to explore and things to do while avoiding crowds.
+Even as the COVID-19 pandemic continues to impact Florida, families are venturing outside of their homes…with a bit more caution, of course.
+While you’ll want to maintain a safe distance from others to be safe and bring the hand sanitizer and face masks with you…there are some really great places to explore and things to do while avoiding crowds.

 Here are some of our favorite spots to take the kids and social distance in Tampa Bay!

 Go for a hike on a nature trail!
-Nature preserves in Pinellas county like Weedon Island Preserve in St. Petersburg have remained open during the Safer at Home order and now more parks will be opening throughout Tampa Bay.
+Nature preserves in Pinellas county like Weedon Island Preserve in St. Petersburg remained open during the Safer at Home order as a way to seek respite from sitting at home.
 Some local family favorites in Pinellas: Weedon Island Preserve, Brooker Creek Preserve and Shell Creek Preserve.
 Here are other kid-approved nature trails to try: Boyd Hill Nature Preserve in St. Petersburg and Boca Ciega Millennium Park in Pinellas.
 Fort De Soto State Park is another family favorite.

-In general, most beaches in our area allow you stay at least six feet away from the people over on the next towel.
+In general, most beaches encourage you stay at least six feet away from the people over on the next towel.

-If you don’t mind the drive, Wild Florida is re-opening their Safari Drive-Thru on Monday, May 4 in Kenansville.
+If you don’t mind the drive, Wild Florida’s Safari Drive-Thru in Kenansville is still offering a drive-thru experience.
 You can purchase tickets online and you stay in your car the whole time, so you don’t have to worry about too much person to person contact.
-Tickets are $15 for adults and $10 per child.
+Tickets are $22 for adults and $17 per child.
 Learn more about Wild Florida here.

-The Ruskin Family Drive-In Theatre is showing Trolls World Tour May 1st-7th.
+The Ruskin Family Drive-In Theatre has long been a family go-to.
 You can back up into spot and snuggle up with the kids in the trunk, or bring chairs and sit next to your car to enjoy the movie!
-You can learn more here on their Facebook page to stay up to date.
+You can learn more here on their Facebook page to stay up to date on movies and times.
 Tickets are $6 per person ages 6 and older.
 Admission for kids 5-8 are $1.
 Kids 4 and younger are free.

 Inhale all of the fresh air and take in the sun’s rays as you and the kids hunt for the best strawberries, sweetest oranges and greenest veggies!
 There are so many unique farms in Tampa Bay to discover!
 We’re sharing some favorite spots here!
 Be sure to check with each farm’s website or social media pages as u-pick hours and days vary.